digitalutsc/fullcalendar_solr/README.md

 in YYYY-MM-DD format.
 This should be the same as the date field used in the year view.
 1. Configure the page path.
-The path of this view should be the same as the path of the year view except last URL component is 'day' instead of 'year' (i.e. if the year view has path `/a/b/c/year`, the day view must have path `/a/b/c/day`).
+The path of this view should be the same as the path of the year view except the last URL component is 'day' instead of 'year' (i.e. if the year view has path `/a/b/c/year`, the day view must have path `/a/b/c/day`).
+**Note:** The year and day view should have the same contextual filters.
 1. Add any additional view configurations as needed.
+1. Save the view.

 ## Troubleshooting